Who are you?

 Lawyers: If you do pro-bono work, we’d love to

-list you as a resource for immigrants in need.
+list you as a resource for people in need.
 Please contact us above.

-- Good people with feet and a nearby barrio: if it is safe to be visible, please take your walk in your local barrio.
-Be neighborly.
+- Good people in vulnerable communities: Be neighborly.
 Get to know your community.
 If you see something, say something.
-Our INFORMATION page has a link library at the bottom with alert/reporting links.
 Do not interfere with law enforcement activity, stay safe, and document from a distance if able.
-Our links library includes printables for knowing your rights info.
 Share verified information with friends, and do not share unverified information because it creates confusion.
-Our trusted partners are listed in our library and can direct you towards trusted sources of information.

 I’ve actually got an opinion on how you could do this better, who do I talk to?